cpacilio/marvel_continuity/README.md

 #### Notes
 - Excalibur #8: Avengers Disassembled happens.
 Magneto brings Scarlet back to Genosha
 - Deadly Genesis: Prof. X is revealed to have lost his powers in the aftermath of House of M but he has regained the use of his legs; Rachel Summers is part of the group
-- Civil War: the Sentinels guard the school, therefore it happens during decimation
+- Civil War: the Sentinels guard the school, therefore it happens during decimation.
+- useful background for UXM #475-486: Rachel has received a Phoenix mark by the Shi'ar (see UXM #466-, Nov 2005); Polaris lost her powers after House of M, but they were restored by Apocalypse (see XM #180-, Dec 2005)
 - Phoenix: Warsong #1: we see the ``anime robot'' sentinels, therefore it's set after Civil: War X-Men.
 - Astonishing X-Men #13: Maria Hill is deputy of Shield, therefore it happens after Secret War; the Sentinels do not guard the school
 - Giant Size Astonishing X-Men #1: the fate of Danger is left unknown (Danger comes back after Secret Invasion in X-Men Legacy #220)